iii) Material accounting policies

 Trade receivables

-i.
-For debtors that are not past due - The Company applies approach required by Ind AS 109 ‘Financial Instruments’, which requires lifetime expected credit losses to be recognised upon initial recognition of receivables.
+expected credit losses to be recognised upon initial recognition of receivables.
 Lifetime ECL are the expected credit losses resulting from all possible default events over the expected life of a financial instrument.

-Lifetime expected credit losses are assessed and accounted based on company’s historical counter party default rates and forecast of macro-economic factors, by dividing receivables that are not considered to be individually significant by reference to the business segment of the counter party and other shared credit risk characteristics to evaluate the expected credit loss.
-The expected credit loss estimate is then based on
+Lifetime expected credit losses are assessed and accounted based on the Company’s historical counter party default rates and forecast of macro-economic factors, by dividing receivables that are not considered to be individually significant by reference to the business segment of the counter party and other shared credit risk characteristics to evaluate the expected credit loss.
+The expected credit loss estimate is then based on recent historical counter party default rates.
+The Company defines default as an event when the financial asset is past due for more than 365 days.
+This definition is based on management’s expectation of the time period beyond which if a receivable is outstanding, it is objective evidence of impairment.

 ii.
 For debtors considered past due - any enhancement in the accrual done for expected credit loss on individually significant receivables is made to recognise any additional expected credit loss on amount recoverable.
 The Company writes off trade receivables when there is objective evidence that such amounts would not be recovered.
 Financial assets that are written-off are still subject to enforcement activity by the Company.